Minstrel show

-The minstrel show, also called minstrelsy, was an American form of theater developed in the early 19th century.
+A minstrel show, also called minstrelsy, was an American form of theater developed in the early 19th century.
 The shows were performed by mostly white actors wearing blackface makeup for the purpose of portraying racial stereotypes of African Americans.
-There were very few African-American performers and black-only minstrel groups that also formed and toured.
-Minstrel shows stereotyped black people as dimwitted, lazy, buffoonish, cowardly, superstitious, and happy-go-lucky.
-A recurring character was Jim Crow, an exaggerated portrayal of a black man in tattered clothes dancing, whose name later became synonymous with the post-Reconstruction period in American history.
-Each show consisted of comic skits, variety acts, dancing, and music performances that depicted people specifically of African descent.
-Minstrel shows aimed to confirm racist beliefs that black people were not civilized enough to be treated as equals.
-Often, the humor centered on situations where, whenever black characters tried to become citizens, they would fail, and fail comically.
+Minstrel shows stereotyped black people as dimwitted, lazy, buffoonish, greedy, cowardly, superstitious, and happy-go-lucky.
+The shows aimed to confirm racist perceptions that black people were not civilized enough to be treated as equals.
+Post-Civil War, African American performers formed their own minstrel companies, such as the Georgia Minstrels in the 1860s, adopting blackface and the format to gain economic opportunities in a format whites had dominated, occasionally injecting authenticity or subversion into the caricatures amid ongoing white supremacist sentiments.
+Often during white minstrel shows, the humor centered on situations where, whenever black characters tried to become citizens, they would fail, and fail comically.

 Blackface minstrelsy was the first uniquely American form of theater, and for many minstrel shows emerged as brief burlesques and comic entr'actes in the early 1830s in the Northeastern states.
 They were developed into full-fledged art form in the next decade.
 By 1848, blackface minstrel shows were the national artform, translating formal art such as opera into popular terms for a general audience.
 During the 1830s and 1840s at the height of its popularity, it was at the epicenter of the American music industry.
 For several decades, it provided the means through which American whites viewed black people.
-On the one hand, it had strong racist aspects; on the other, it afforded white Americans more awareness, albeit distorted, of some aspects of black culture in America.
-Although the minstrel shows were extremely popular, being "consistently packed with families from all walks of life and every ethnic group", they were also controversial.
-Integrationists decried them as falsely showing happy slaves while at the same time making fun of them; segregationists thought such shows were "disrespectful" of social norms as they portrayed runaway slaves with sympathy and would undermine slavery.
+On the one hand, it had strong racist aspects; on the other, it afforded white Americans more awareness, albeit distorted, of some aspects of black culture in the United States of America.